Unexplained Wealth Orders

 - Assets concerned are of a value greater than £50,000.

-These new measures have retrospective effect and apply regardless of whether the property or the individuals are present in the UK.
+These new measures have retrospective effect and apply regardless of whether the property or the individuals themselves are present in the UK.
 Enforcement agencies are, however, unlikely to proceed in extra-territorial cases where a nexus to the UK is lacking.
 Even where a nexus exists, authorities will need to be mindful that such measures do not intrude on an individual’s rights to privacy, rights to property or rights of fair trial under the European Convention on Human Rights (ECHR).

 Consequences of a UWO